JacksonBurns/astartes/README.md

 To execute these notebooks locally, clone this repository (i.e. `git clone https://github.com/JacksonBurns/astartes.git`), navigate to the `astartes` directory, run `pip install .[demos]`, then open and run the notebooks in your preferred editor.

+## Theory and Application of `astartes`
+This section of the README details some of the theory behind why the algorithms implemented in `astartes` are important and some motivating examples.
+For a comprehensive walkthrough of the theory and implementation of `astartes`, follow [this link](https://github.com/JacksonBurns/astartes/raw/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf) to read the companion paper (freely available and hosted here on GitHub).

 ### Rational Splitting Algorithms
 While much machine learning is done with a random choice between training/validation/test data, an alternative is the use of so-called "rational" splitting algorithms.
 These approaches use some similarity-based algorithm to divide data into sets.
 Some of these algorithms include Kennard-Stone, minimal test set dissimilarity, and sphere exclusion algorithms [as discussed by Tropsha et. al](https://pubs.acs.org/doi/pdf/10.1021/ci300338w) as well as the OptiSim as discussed in [Applied Chemoinformatics: Achievements and Future Opportunities](https://www.wiley.com/en-us/Applied+Chemoinformatics%3A+Achievements+and+Future+Opportunities-p-9783527806546).
 Some clustering-based splitting techniques have also been incorporated, such as [DBSCAN](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1016.890&rep=rep1&type=pdf).

 There are two broad categories of sampling algorithms implemented in `astartes`: extrapolative and interpolative.
 The former will force your model to predict on out-of-sample data, which creates a more challenging task than interpolative sampling.
 See the table below for all of the sampling approaches currently implemented in `astartes`, as well as the hyperparameters that each algorithm accepts (which are passed in with `hopts`) and a helpful reference for understanding how the hyperparameters work.
 Note that `random_state` is defined as a keyword argument in `train_test_split` itself, even though these algorithms will use the `random_state` in their own work.
 Do not provide a `random_state` in the `hopts` dictionary - it will be overwritten by the `random_state` you provide for `train_test_split` (or the default if none is provided).

 #### Implemented Sampling Algorithms